Item type: | Article | ||||

 Abstract

-Objective: To assess the applicability of an ultrafiltration method to determine free plasma concentrations of beta-lactam antibiotics in ICU patients.
-Patients and methods: Eligible patients included adult ICU patients treated with ceftazidime (CAZ), meropenem (MEM), piperacillin/tazobactam (PIP/TAZ), or flucloxacillin (FXN) by continuous infusion.
-Up to two arterial blood samples were drawn at ...
+Background: The antibacterial effect of antibiotics is linked to the free drug concentration.
+This study investigated the applicability of an ultrafiltration method to determine free plasma concentrations of beta-lactam antibiotics in ICU patients.
+Methods: Eligible patients included adult ICU patients treated with ceftazidime (CAZ), meropenem (MEM), piperacillin (PIP)/tazobactam (TAZ), or ...

 Abstract

-Patients and methods: Eligible patients included adult ICU patients treated with ceftazidime (CAZ), meropenem (MEM), piperacillin/tazobactam (PIP/TAZ), or flucloxacillin (FXN) by continuous infusion.
-Up to two arterial blood samples were drawn at steady state.
+Eligible patients included adult ICU patients treated with ceftazidime (CAZ), meropenem (MEM), piperacillin (PIP)/tazobactam (TAZ), or flucloxacillin (FXN) by continuous infusion.
+Up to 2 arterial blood samples were drawn at steady state.
 Patients could be included more than once if they received another antibiotic.
-Free drug concentrations were determined by HPLC-UV after ultrafiltration, using a method that maintained physiological conditions (pH 7.4/37 °C).
+Free drug concentrations were determined by high-performance liquid chromatography with ultraviolet detection after ultrafiltration, using a method that maintained physiological conditions (pH 7.4/37 degrees C).
 Total drug concentrations were determined to calculate the unbound fraction.
-In a post-hoc analysis, free concentrations were compared with the target value of 4× the epidemiological cut-off value (ECOFF) for Pseudomonas aeruginosa as a worst-case scenario for empirical therapy with CAZ, MEM, or PIP/TAZ, and against methicillin-sensitive Staphylococcus aureus (MSSA) for targeted therapy with FXN.
+In a post-hoc analysis, free concentrations were compared with the target value of 4x the epidemiological cut-off value (ECOFF) for Pseudomonas aeruginosa as a worst-case scenario for empirical therapy with CAZ, MEM or PIP/tazobactam and against methicillin-sensitive Staphylococcus aureus for targeted therapy with FXN.

-Results: Fifty different antibiotic treatment periods in 38 patients were evaluated.
-The concentrations of the antibiotics showed a wide range due to the fixed dosing regimen in a mixed population with variable kidney function.
-The mean unbound fractions (fu) of CAZ, MEM, and PIP were 102.5%, 98.4%, and 95.7%, with inter-patient variability of <6%.
-The mean fu of FXN was 11.6%, with inter-patient variability of 39%.
-It was observed that 2 out of 12 free concentrations of CAZ, 1 of 40 concentrations of MEM, and 11 of 23 concentrations of PIP were below the applied target concentration of 4×ECOFF for P. aeruginosa.
-All concentrations of FXN (9 samples from 6 patients) were >8×ECOFF for MSSA.
+Fifty different antibiotic treatment periods in 38 patients were evaluated.
+The concentrations of the antibiotics showed a wide range because of the fixed dosing regimen in a mixed population with variable kidney function.
+The mean unbound fractions (fu) of CAZ, MEM, and PIP were 102.5%, 98.4%, and 95.7%, with interpatient variability of fu of FXN was 11.6%, with interpatient variability of 39%.
+It was observed that 2 of 12 free concentrations of CAZ, 1 of 40 concentrations of MEM, and 11 of 23 concentrations of PIP were below the applied target concentration of 4 x ECOFF for P. aeruginosa.
+All concentrations of FXN (9 samples from 6 patients) were >8 x ECOFF for methicillin-sensitive Staphylococcus aureus.